+In the early 16th century, turquoise as an imperial gift was at the chore of a conflict opposing the Safavids and Mughals over the Afghan city of Qandarah, which lay between the two empires.
+Strategically positioned in southeastern Afghanistan on the caravan routes that connected Safavid Iran and Mughal India and traversed Central Asia, the city was of such importance that it was besieged and changed hands on many occasions in the 16th and 17th centuries.
 Commissioned by the Mughal Indian emperor in 1618 from the court artist Abu'l Hasan, the image illustrates the Safavid-Mughal power rivalry and the role that turquoise played as a symbol of imperial power.
 Entitled 'Emperor Jahangir Embracing Shah Abbas of Persia,' perhaps used as a form of propaganda at the time, the painting displays Jahangir embracing Shah Abbas the Great, standing on top of the world.
 As the Shah of Persia rests on a lamb, the Conqueror of the World rises "on a sleeping lion that straddles India and Central Asia.
-On his right hand, he wears a ring of skyblue turquoise, the stone of victory and conquest". (ibid.)

-Abu'l Hasan.
-The St. Petersburg Album.

-Allegorical representation of Emperor Jahangir and Shah 'Abbas ca. 1618

-Freer and Sackler Gallery, Washington DC

-Credit: Mohammad Sadiq, Wikimedia Public Domain

-3 - ETERNITY

-I - PERSIA - ISLAMIC EURASIA

-"The temple I frequent is high, A turkis-vaulted dome - the sky, That spans the world with majesty."
+On his right hand, he wears a ring of sky-blue turquoise, the stone of victory and conquest". (ibid.)
+Allegorical representation of Emperor Jahangir and Shah Abbas - Abu al Hasan The St. Petersburg Album - Freer and Sackler Gallery | Wikimedia Public Domain 3 - ETERNITY I - PERSIA - ISLAMIC EURASIA "The temple I frequent is high, A turkis-vaulted dome - the sky, That spans the world with majesty."
 Omar Khayyam

-Bottom view of the iwan of the main entrance to the Shah Mosque in Isfahan Credit: Diego Delso, delso.photo, License CC-BY-SA - Wikimedia Commons Regarded as one of the seven colors haft rang of heaven - turquoise blue, night blue, black green, red, ocher, and white - rooted in Persian mystical romances, turquoise's celestial shade imbued the gem with a significant meaning of sacredness.
+Bottom view of the iwan of the main entrance to the Shah Mosque in Isfahan Credit: Diego Delso - Wikimedia Commons Regarded as one of the seven colors haft rang of heaven - turquoise blue, night blue, black green, red, ocher, and white - rooted in Persian mystical romances, turquoise's celestial shade imbued the gem with a significant meaning of sacredness.
 As the turquoise trade spread in Central Asia, the holy blue became a defining color of imperial cities and architecture of Islamic Eurasia.
 Adopted for the palette of tiles fired in the workshops of ceramicists, its vibrant celestial color shined along the trade routes of Islamic Eurasia from Timurid Samarkand to Tabriz and from Safavid Isfahan to the Mughal province of Sindh, adorning the domes, minarets, madrassas, and mausoleums across early modern Eurasia as an expression of power and holiness. (ibid.)
 The monumental architecture of the sky-blue city was first exemplified in the Timurid Empire with the imperial and religious architecture of Shahr-i Sabz and Samarkand.
 The birthplace of Tamerlane, Shahr-i Sabz, was the early Timurid capital city before the emperor elected Samarkand as his capital in 1370.
-Imperial chronicler Sharaf al-Din Ali Yazdi attests to the grandeur of Shahr-i Sabz and honors the sky-blue gem in the Zafarnam, or 'Book of Victories', circa 1436: "The loftiness of its pinnacles reached such a height that the very sky fell from the eyes of the stars.
+Imperial chronicler Sharaf al-Din Ali Yazdi attests to the grandeur of Shahr-i Sabz and honors the sky blue gem in the Zafarnam, or 'Book of Victories', circa 1436: "The loftiness of its pinnacles reached such a height that the very sky fell from the eyes of the stars.
 In the dark night, the white light of its walls made the muezzin think it was time for the morning call to prayer...
 Because its surface was the color turquoise (rang-i firuza), it became one with the stars."
 The Timurid architectural style largely influenced the development of later Islamic architecture.
 Particularly the Safavids and the Mughals aspired to erect blue mosques and monuments to epitomize the display of their political and religious power.
 "Mixing roasted copper, lead, and tin, skilled craftsmen, tile makers, and ceramists strived to reproduce the precious turquoise color of firuza."
 (Khazeny)